Intrinsic persistent homology via density-based metric learning: Applications to Signal Analysis

 as an approximate the `first order derivative' of \eqref{curve diagrams}.
 Shifts in patterns in the signal can be detected from the sample as peaks in the bottleneck distance between consecutive persistence diagrams.

 Some applications of this technique follow below.

 \begin{example}[Anomaly detection in ECG] The purpose of this example is to present a computational method of automated detection of abnormal heartbeats (arrhythmia) through the topological analysis of a delay embedding of ECG signals.
 We consider the record \textit{sel102} of the \textit{QT Database} from the freely-available repository of medical research data PhysioNet \cite{physionet_database}, Figure \ref{fig:ECG}.

-Regular heartbeats are characterized by a periodic pattern (\cite[Ch.4]{lilly2016pathophysiology}).
-The delay embedding in $\RR^3$ of a normal ECG has hence a cyclic topology induced by the periodic behavior of the time series (see also \cite{P, 6737251}).
+Regular heartbeats are characterized by a periodic pattern \cite[Ch.4]{lilly2016pathophysiology}.
+The delay embedding in $\RR^3$ of a normal ECG has hence a cyclic topology induced by the periodic behavior of the time series \cite[see][]{P, 6737251}.
 However, every time that an irregular heartbeat occurs, a new cycle arises in the embedding.
 We compute the associated persistence diagram for a normal period and for a period that includes an anomalous heartbeat.
-By using Fermat distance with $p = 2$, a second cycle in the irregular period that accounts for the anomaly is distinctly detected (here, the choice of $p$ is related to the weight we give to the density when computing Fermat distances, that is, we set $p$ so that the exponent $\frac{p-1}{d}$ equals $1$ where $d=1$ is the dimension of the curve).
+All delay embeddings were computed with a stride of $t=2$, obtaining point clouds of up to $\sim 3000$ points from the original sample of size $6000$.
+Persistent cycles in $H_1$ in diagrams computed using Euclidean distance are not in correspondence with the periodicity pattern and the anomaly.
+Indeed, at the periodic interval $[0,4000]$ there are two salient generators for $H_1$.
+On the contrary, by using Fermat distance, an initial cycle for the periodic pattern and a second cycle in the irregular period that accounts for the anomaly are distinctly detected (here, the choice of $p=2$ is related to the weight we give to the density when computing Fermat distances; that is, we set $p$ so that the exponent $\frac{p-1}{d}$ equals $1$, where $d=1$ is the dimension of the curve).
 Moreover, the moment immediately following the occurrence of the anomaly can be detected using persistent homology of time evolving delay embeddings.
-Indeed, the bottleneck distance between consecutive diagrams features a prominent peak when the topology of the embedding changes.
+Indeed, the estimator \eqref{first derivative} of the first derivative of the time evolving persistent diagrams features a prominent peak when the topology of the embedding changes.
+Lower peaks are also present as the result of the noisy real record. \end{example}

+\begin{example}[Pattern recognition in birdsongs] During song production, canaries use a set of air sac pressure gestures with characteristic shapes to generate different patterns of sound (or syllables).
+Pressure patterns of different syllables constitute a diverse set: they can be either almost harmonic oscillations, high frequency fluctuations or oscillations presenting wiggles.
+The recognition of song syllables from the air sac pressure series is a well-studied problem in non-linear dynamical systems \citep{mindlin2006physics, alonso2009low}.